peabits/all-in-docker/README.md

-# all-in-docker
-Docker is All You Need
+# Docker is All You Need